 Arizona came in at 17 months for credit card debt pay-off — three months less than our neighbors in New Mexico and slightly less than other Sun Belt states farther east.
-The states with the lowest debt burdens were largely in the north.
+The states with the lowest generic clonazepam not working debt burdens were largely in the north.

 So what were Arizona’s numbers?

 — The average credit card balance was $5,578 (19th in the nation).